MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/locations/find-a-location-by-query.md

 # Find a Location by Query

 Use the following URL templates to get latitude and longitude coordinates that correspond to location information provided as a query string.
-The strings `Space Needle` (a landmark) and `1 Microsoft Way Redmond WA` (an address) are examples of query strings with location information.
+The strings "Space Needle" (a landmark) and "1 Microsoft Way Redmond WA" (an address) are examples of query strings with location information.
 These strings can be specified as a structured URL parameter or as a query parameter value.
 This URL template can be used to geocode information from any country.
 For more accurate results, use [User Context Parameters](../common-parameters-and-types/user-context-parameters.md), such as the coordinates of a user’s current location.

  When you make a request by using one of the following URL templates, the response returns one or more Location resources that contain location information associated with the URL parameter values.
 The location information for each resource includes latitude and longitude coordinates, the type of location, and the geographical area that contains the location.
 For more information about the Location resource, see [Location Data](location-data.md).
 You can also view the example URL and response values in the [Examples](find-a-location-by-query.md#examples) section.